 Dr. Agliano is a facial plastic surgeon in Tampa, Florida specializing in ear, nose and throat, and cosmetic surgery with a special interest in nasal and sinus surgery.
 He was Assistant Professor of otolaryngology at the University of South Florida.

-Dr. Agliano graduated from Tulane University with a B.S. in biology and from the University of Miami Medical School, from which he received a Distinguished Alumnus award in 1997.
+Dr. Agliano attended Tulane University and received his MD from the University of Miami Medical School, from which he received a Distinguished Alumnus award in 1997.
 He completed his residency in the Tulane Division of Ear, Nose, Throat at Charity Hospital and Ochsner Baptist Medical Center in New Orleans, Louisiana.
 Dr. Agliano also rose to the rank of Major serving in the United States Air Force.

 Dr. Agliano is past President of the Florida Medical Association (2004-2005), the Florida Medical Foundation (2004-2009) and the Hillsborough County Medical Association (1995-1996), and has served for ten years as FMA Delegate to the AMA.
 He is a Fellow of the American Academy of Facial, Plastic, and Reconstructive Surgery, the American College of Surgeons, and the American Academy of Otolaryngology and currently serves on the boards of several healthcare organizations.